kairichard/awesome-nocode-lowcode/README.md

 # License

 I am providing code and resources in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Microsoft).
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer.

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)